BalajiKs171095/mbcrump.github.io/_posts/2015-07-15-guided-tour-of-windows10-iot-core.md

 ---
 ##Article Info

-I’ve recently released an article on TDN title, "A Guided Tour of Windows 10 IoT Core".
+I’ve recently released an article on TDN titled, "A Guided Tour of Windows 10 IoT Core".
 In it, I share how I easily setup Windows 10 IoT Core to work with my Raspberry Pi 2 board.

 ###Intro